Isla Vista attacks: Searches and questioning

-Police and the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE) executed search warrants at the homes of Rodger's parents, first at his father's home in Woodland Hills and then at his mother's house in West Hills.
+Police and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) executed search warrants at the homes of Rodger's parents, first at his father's home in Woodland Hills and then at his mother's house in West Hills.
 Police also obtained search warrants for the cellphone records of Rodger and his roommates.
 Upon examining Rodger's cellphone, they found over 492 images and videos, including over 200 selfies.
 Due to his attacks, media swarmed Rodger's family, who received death threats, forcing them to move every two days.
 Li Chin became worried about her daughter's safety and sent her to live with family abroad temporarily.
 Li Chin and Peter stayed at a hotel, and met with friends at a restaurant to discuss their situation.

-An autopsy of Rodger's body concluded he died by suicide from a gunshot wound to the head.
-In June 2014, his body was cremated and released from the coroner's office to his family, who held a private ceremony and planned to hold a funeral in England later that year.
-Rodger's aunt described him as a "loner" and a "sick, disturbed young man" who was "very dark" and "very depressed".
-She questioned how Rodger was allowed to access firearms despite showing signs of mental decline and criticized the United States and its gun laws.
-She also offered her condolences to the victims and their families.
-In interviews with the Daily Mail and Kent Online, Rodger's paternal grandmother described him as "very sick" and a "disturbed boy", mentioning that if her husband were still alive, he would be in "terrible shock".